Nest-Analytics/cloud-devops-exercises/week-03/README.md

-# Week 3 – Student Exercise: Networking Basics (Internal vs External Access)
+Networking Basics (Internal vs External Access)

 Complete this lab on your own VM.